0

 What experience should we expect from an internal auditor?

 A minimum of 5 years commercial auditing or assessing for NDIS Commission.
-You shouldn’t accept any auditor with out experience past or present, auditing on behalf of the NDIS Commission, Aged Care Commission or another Australian Regulatory Body.
+You shouldn’t accept any auditor without experience past or present, auditing on behalf of the NDIS Commission, Aged Care Commission or another Australian Regulatory Body.